Digital-Media/mongoshop/EXERCISES.md

 ### Working with the doctrine Framework to access MongoDB from PHP

+1. *Make yourself familiar with Doctrine*

+Look at the TODOs in /src/MongoDoctrine and finish deleteUser() and updateUser().

+2. *Finish a more complex example*

 Adapt the Example Doctrine to work with a collection `orders`.
 Use the Class `MyCart` as a starting point and add routes to `/public/index.php`.
 See
 - [Doctrine MongoDB ODM Tutorials](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/2.3/index.html) for details.